End-to-end quantum estimation of pseudospectra for non-Hermitian quantum many-body systems

 While standard quantum mechanics usually plays by "Hermitian" rules, where energy is real and probability is conserved, the real world is often much messier.
 Open quantum systems, which interact with their environments through the gain and loss of energy and particles, require a non-Hermitian description.

-A new paper "Towards End-to-End Quantum Estimation of Non-Hermitian Pseudospectra" (arXiv:2603.16214) by QLab Fellow Xiaodi Wu, alongside Gengzhi Yang, Jiaqi (Jimmy) Leng, and Lin Lin, introduces a powerful new framework to assess the spectrum of open quantum many-body systems.
+The new paper "Towards End-to-End Quantum Estimation of Non-Hermitian Pseudospectra" (arXiv:2603.16214) by QLab Fellow Xiaodi Wu, alongside Gengzhi Yang, Jiaqi (Jimmy) Leng, and Lin Lin, introduces a powerful new framework to assess the spectrum of open quantum many-body systems.

 The Challenge of Spectral Instability

-In non-Hermitian systems, the "spectrum" (the set of eigenvalues) is fragile.
+In non-Hermitian systems, the spectrum (the set of eigenvalues) is fragile.
 Even a microscopic perturbation can cause the eigenvalues to jump or shift dramatically.
 To navigate this, the research team turned their attention to the pseudospectrum - a more robust set of values (based on a norm bound of the resolvent) that captures the system's behavior even under noise.
+The team provides a rigorous theoretical foundation for this approach:

 Two Major Algorithmic Innovations